HSF/hsf.github.io/organization/_posts/2023/2023-06-22-coordination.md

 ### JuliaHEP

-- The JuliaHEP workshop annoucement was made:
+- The JuliaHEP workshop announcement was made:

 ```txt
 The first ever Julia HEP Workshop is now open for